stdombek/docs/content/en/docs/Users/_index.md

 2. Click on **open loans**.
 3. Select the check boxes on the left of the **Loans** window to select the appropriate loan(s).
 4. Click the **Change due date** button located in the top right corner of the **Loans** window.
-5. In the **Change due date** modal, enter a new Date by using the MM/DD/YYYY format or select one from the calendar icon.
+5. In the **Change due date** modal, enter a new Date by using the MM/DD/YYYY format or select one from the calendar picker.
 Select a Time by clicking on the clock icon, choosing a time, and clicking on the **Set time** button.
 6. Click **Save and close**.